 Student Employment and Professional Development

 paid and volunteer opportunities for both undergraduate and graduate students

 exist to get involved and are open to any student, regardless of major.

 receive excellent professional development experience during their involvement

 at the Tufts University Art Gallery.

 be involved in one or more of the following opportunities:

 who constitute the "face" of the Gallery; they welcome visitors, staff the

-events and receptions, and learn about Art Gallery administration.
+and learn about museum administration.

-include: exhibition and interpretive
+Art Gallery.
+Responsibilities include: exhibition and interpretive

 planning, curatorial research, cataloging the University's permanent

 art collection, exhibition installation assistance, and, when appropriate,

 to candidates with work experience in the museum or commercial art

-assistantships run from September to August.
+Graduate assistantships run from September to August.
 Interviews are

 conducted the last week of August.
 To apply, send a letter of

 interest and résumé in August

 Voice Your Vision!
 Exhibition Tour Guides

 professional development opportunity offers training and experience

 implementing Visual Thinking Strategies (VTS) methodology and other

-supervision.
 Learn more about the Voice Your Vision!

-For more information, contact Dorothée Perin, Guided Tour Program Coordinator.
+For more information, contact Liz Canter,

 Art Collection Management Internship